 The essence of relationship marketing is a personal or emotional connection to a brand (business or company).
-This connection is centered on trust that is created through the consistent delivery of a product or service that meets or exceeds customer expectations.
+This connection is centred on the trust created through consistently delivering a product or service that meets or exceeds customer expectations.

 For most of you, this term is probably pretty familiar.
-From the beginning, a relationship marketing emphasis meant brands were recognizing the need to move beyond a series of just sales.
+But, from the beginning, a relationship marketing emphasis meant brands recognized the need to move beyond a series of just sales.

 Ask yourself this; Where is the last place you shopped?

-Perhaps it was someone online because you needed to melts for your candle warmers – did you seek out someone you already knew?
+Perhaps it was someone online because you needed melts for your candle warmers – did you seek out someone you already knew?
 Take a recommendation from a Facebook Post you may have put up?
-Or did you simply go to the website and pick someone random?
+Or did you go to the website and pick someone random?

-How about the grocery store.
-You shop there weekly – no line ups, three cashiers open.
+How about the grocery store?
+You shop there weekly – no lineups, three cashiers open.
 Do you choose the one who moves the quickest and packs your bags the way you like?
-Or do you just go to the closest one?
+Or do you go to the closest one?

 Let’s talk about your barber or hairdresser for a moment.
 Do you visit the same one over and over?
-Or, do you just go wherever you can?
-Does your hairdresser know all about your family, your children, your pets and your last vacation?
+Or, do you go wherever you can?
+Does your hairdresser know all about your family, children, pets, and last vacation?

 How Profitable is this Strategy?

-When a business, in this case you, implements an effective relationship marketing strategy, it becomes more profitable—since the focus shifts from constantly trying to acquire new customers to understanding more about the behaviors, wants, and needs of existing customers and markets.
+When a business, in this case, you, implements an effective relationship marketing strategy, it becomes more profitable—since the focus shifts from constantly trying to acquire new customers to understand more about the behaviors, wants, and needs of existing customers and markets.

 The aim is to make lifetime business relationships.

 - Relationship marketing aims at delivering value to the customers even beyond their sales opportunities

 - In layman’s terms, it is here that you take your customers as the main aim

-It may be like taking your customer as your friend and talking to him, listening to him and even solving his problems even if it’s beyond your product scope.
+It may be like seeing your customer as your friend and talking to him, listening to him and solving his problems even if it’s beyond your product scope.